chavlin/property-api/README.md

 ## Next Steps
-* Actually setting up access to a HouseCanary API Key
+* Actually setting up access to a HouseCanary API Key to talk to a live service.
 * Deployment code: cloud infrastructure via Terraform?
 CI/CD integration?
 * Integration testing; can we verify that deployed code is behaving as expected, in an automated fashion?
+* Schema library (e.g. Marshmallow) to handle API interface validation.
+* Could break code out of the routes.py file as it grows in complexity into individual 'Views' files.

 ## Future Development